Ricks-Lab/ups-utils/README.md

 Application configuration parameters can be specified in the `ups-utils.ini` file.
 A template files is provided: `ups-utils.ini.template`.
-You can verify the values of the configuration settings by executing
+You can verify the values of the configuration settings by executing:

 ```
 ups-daemon --list_params